-I would buy this gateway again if I had to buy another security gateway.
+I would buy the abode security system again if I had to buy another security system.

 All the details I go in to here will certainly help you decide if it’s right for you.
 If I don’t cover something then comment at the bottom and I’ll be happy to help with any questions you have.

 - Major milestones for the abode security system

 - abode security system review – differences in Gen 1 vs Gen 2 vs iota

 - abode Battery Backup

 - abodeRF / Zigbee / Z-Wave (Z-Wave Plus) / WiFi